- Places to Explore

 Hanalei Valley Overlook

-On the way to Hanalei (about 1,000 meters west of the Princeville Shopping Center), this pull-off provides views of Hanalei River winding its way through wet loi (taro patches) framed by jagged green mountains.
+On the way to Hanalei (about 1,000 yards west of the Princeville Shopping Center), this pull-off provides views of Hanalei River winding its way through wet loi (taro patches) framed by jagged green mountains.
 If you're staying on the North Shore, don't just stop here once.
 The colors will change over the course of a day, or with the weather.

 At the end of the road on the North Shore, Kee Beach is as close as you can get to the fabled cliffs of Bali Hai.
-Surrounded by palm and almond trees, this stretch of white sand beach is a great spot for viewing sunsets.
+Surrounded by palm and almond trees, this stretch of white-sand beach is a great spot for viewing sunsets.
 The Kalalau Trail begins here; if you're up for an uphill hike, the first quarter-mile or so of the trail takes you to a perch with views of both Kee and the misty cliffs of Napali.

 It would be tough to visit Kauai without seeing a waterfall; after rain it seems like every mountain is laced with white streaks of water.
 Opaekaa is one of our favorites because it's always running, rain or shine.
-Water from the mighty Wailua River falls over 100 feet in a lush green setting.
-The lookout to the left before you reach the parking lot for the waterfall overlook has takes in the scenic Wailua River Valley.
+Water from the mighty Wailua River falls more than 100 feet in a lush green setting.
+The lookout to the left before you reach the parking lot for the waterfall overlook takes in the scenic Wailua River Valley.

 Fodor's Trip Planning Ideas